odunkel/odunkel.github.io/README.md

-This is the source code to Olaf Dünkel's public academic website.
+This is the source code to Olaf Dünkel's public academic website: https://odunkel.github.io/